aendrs/SC_3c_v2/README.md

 ---

-Model updated to TF2, originally based on the code submitted for the paper:
+Model updated to TensorFlow 2, originally based on the code submitted for the paper:

 **A Deep Neural Netork model of the Superior Colliculus in emotion recognition.**